Waitsnake/joy4ge/readme.md

 ## 🖥️ Console Output

-When the joy4ge framework is active (means you installed it correct an than start Google Earth) and you have pluged in an USB HID device to your computer you should see in the Apple Console Log entries like this:
+When the joy4ge framework is active (means you installed it correctly and then started Google Earth) and you have plugged in a USB HID device to your computer you should see in the Apple Console Log entries like this:
 ```
 12.08.15 08:44:13,224 Google Earth[2885]: InstallConnexionHandlers()
 12.08.15 08:44:13,225 Google Earth[2885]: RegisterConnexionClient(signature = 45727468, name = (null), mode = 0001, mask = 00003F00)